StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - We're effectively seeding with what main RNG state happens to be

 Collision resistance proof can be made to work
-- Even if main RNG use is interleaved with task forking
+- Even when main RNG use is interleaved with task forking
 - Key facts: RNG advance is bijective, $\delta$ doesn't matter

 ---
-# All Good, Right?
+# All Good?

 Unfortunately not.
 In Feb 2024, [foobar_lv2 pointed out](https://discourse.julialang.org/t/linear-relationship-between-xoshiro-tasks/110454):
 - In Julia 1.10 there's an observable linear relationship between RNG outputs when four tasks are spawned in a certain way